 The word “ch” in German words is pronounced by using the back of your throat.
 It is not a familiar sound for English speakers; the easiest way to describe is the feeling when you need to spit out phlegm from the back of your throat.

 Doch is one of the most common german words used in learning German.
 The direct equivalent for the word in English should be “however” or “yet”.
 For example,

 However, you can also use doch if you want to answer a negative question or a negative statement.
 For example:

 “You do not like fish?”
 “Yes, I do!”

 “Du magst keinen Fisch?”
 “Doch, ich will!”

 If you use “ja” instead, it would be wrong and unnatural.
-SO do not forget to use the correct word!
+So do not forget to use the correct word!

-Different ways to say yes in German language.
+Here are more words and different ways to say yes in German language.